stud0709/OneMoreSecret/README.md

 On your Android smartphone, you will need to set up the fingerprint authentification from your system settings.

 If your password database is on your decktop PC, you will also need [omsCompanion](https://github.com/stud0709/oms_companion). omsCompanion will transfer your encrypted data to your phone.
-You will also use it to encrypt your secrets with the public key.
+You can also use it to encrypt your secrets with the public key.

-Onve the password has been decrypted, you can auto-type it back to your PC.
+Once the password has been decrypted, you can auto-type it back to your PC.
 For this to work, OneMoreSecret acts as a bluetooth keyboard.
 See auto-type help page in the app for more details.

 ## Roadmap and Bugs
 For feature requests and bug report, please open a [GitHub Issue](https://github.com/stud0709/OneMoreSecret/issues).